incident-io/terraform-provider-incident/DEVELOPING.md

 See the above for setting environment variables, otherwise configure your tests just as you would for a normal environment.

-## Releasing

-When you want to cut a new release, you can:

-1. Merge any of the changes you want in the release to master.
-2. Ensure that Terraform acceptance tests have passed.
-3. Create a new commit on master that adjusts the CHANGELOG so all unreleased changes appear under the new version.
-4. Push that commit and tag it with whatever your release version should be.

-That will trigger the CI pipeline that will publish your provider version to the terraform registry.

 ## Running the provider locally

 There may be changes where you want to be running the provider itself, rather than